Learning to Assist: Physics-Grounded Human-Human Control via Multi-Agent Reinforcement Learning: Method

 where $\mathbf{f}_{\ell, t}$ is the contact force at finger joint $\ell$ and $f_{\mathrm{th}}$ is the force threshold.

 \paragraph{Implementation details}

 We cluster motions based on subject ids, and train a single ``specialist" policy per cluster with PPO~\cite{schulman2017proximal}.
 We distill specialist policies into a ``generalist" policy to be able to handle more diverse reference motions, using DAgger~\cite{ross2011reduction}.
 For both specialist and generalist training, we apply tight early termination~\cite{tessler2025maskedmanipulator} with a 0.25\,m pose-deviation threshold.
 For initialization, we adopt \textit{Physical State Initialization} (PSI~\cite{xu2025intermimic}): instead of sampling from noisy reference trajectories that often contain penetrations, we seed episodes from states collected in recent rollouts.
+Other hyperparameters are detailed in Appendix~D.